cogentcore/cogent/README.md

 # TODO

-* UpdateFiles is losing changes, and EditDone is being called on open

 *  and change flags from editors, updates of filetree, etc to update changed flag.
 Save of proj save all open buffers?  probably!

 * ChangeLog record of all commits in project -- special status of commit -- not just any cmd

-* errors in cut / paste in textview.

 * need general internal link system and ability to parse output results to go to errors..